AlphabetsAlphabets/UMA/docs/README.md

 Install the firefox browser if you haven't already, as this program uses firefox.

 3. Have ghostery.xpi:
-Go to the search bar in firefox and type in `about:support` and find the row that reads "Profile folder", and click the button "open folder".
+After installing the ghostery browser extension from the firefox web store, xigGo to the search bar in firefox and type in `about:support` and find the row that reads
+"Profile folder", and click the button "open folder".
 Then find the extensions folder, and find the file `firefox@ghostery.com.xpi` and rename it to `ghostery.xpi` keep the extension, unchanged.

 ### Instructions for the CLI version
+#### CLI Demonstration
+Link to video [here](https://youtu.be/E6Tb2xtnc3o)

+#### Windows installation
 Navigate to the `src/CLI` folder, and make sure to `pip install -r requirements.txt` before hand.
 Move the `ghostery.xpi` file to `src/CLI`.
-Finally, run `script.py` with python: `py script.py` for
+Finally, run `use.py` with python: `py use.py`

+#### Ubuntu/Debian installation
+Navigate to the `src/CLI` folder, and make sure to `pip install -r requirements.txt`, then move `ghostery.xpi` file to `src/CLI`.
+Then install tkinter with `sudo apt-get python3-tk` (Which is the GUI framework)
-UNIX/Linux run `python3 script.py`
+Next run `python3 use.py`

 ### Instructions for the GUI version
-Navigate to the `src/GUI/` folder.
-Make sure to `pip install -r requirements.txt` before you do this, or it won't work.
-And that the `ghostery.xpi` file is present in the `src/GUI` directory.
-Then finally run the file `main.py` with `py main.py` if you are on UNIX/Linux run `python3 main.py` instead.

-### CLI Demonstration
-Link to video [here](https://youtu.be/E6Tb2xtnc3o)

-### GUI Demonstration
+#### GUI Demonstration
 Link to video [here](https://youtu.be/Pi5b0CzH4EM)

+#### Windows installation
+Navigate to the `src/CLI` folder, and make sure to `pip install -r requirements.txt` before hand.
+Move the `ghostery.xpi` file to `src/CLI`.
+Finally, run `GUI.py` with python: `py GUI.py`

+#### Ubuntu/Debian installation
+Navigate to the `src/CLI` folder, and make sure to `pip install -r requirements.txt`, then move `ghostery.xpi` file to `src/CLI`.
+Then install tkinter with `sudo apt-get python3-tk` (Which is the GUI framework)
+Next run `python3 GUI.py`

+#### Which OS' are supported?
+Currently the only supported OS's are the Windows OS and Ubuntu/Debian.
+Since these are the OS' thay I've tested my program on.

 # Why use UMA?
 UMA has the ability to download any media you are currenly playing.
 Such as a song you really like.
 Just enter "download" in the terminal and it will download the desired file into a directory called "media".

-**This has only been tested on windows.**

 ### Known limitations
 1. Unable to display the following content available.
 Similar to YouTube, where there is a column with all other videos you can possible choose from.
 (Won't fix)